-Ah to be young and idealistic – with the whole world in front of you and nothing holding you back.
+To be young and idealistic – with the whole world in front of you and nothing holding you back.
 Or to be older and more pragmatic- with knowledge of how the world works and bills to pay.
 Pragmatic vs idealistic is an internal struggle for everyone, myself included.

 At heart, I’m a young idealist who dreams of a life of adventure, excitement, and exploration.
-But my brain is an old pragmatic soul, obsessed with being responsible and ensuring the security of our future self.
+But my brain is an old pragmatic soul obsessed with being responsible and ensuring the security of our future self.
 I’ve been working to find a balance – Does pragmatic vs idealistic have to be a winner take all fight to the death?
-Can we have both?

 Pragmatic Vs Idealistic

 Although the pragmatic vs. idealistic debate often turns philosophical, we’re not going to focus on that.
 It doesn’t matter what Hegel, Nietsche, or Kant say about idealism’s virtues or pragmatism’s necessity.

 The more critical aspect is the real-world effects of a pragmatic vs. idealistic attitude on your daily life.

 Balancing pragmatism with idealism for a fulfilling life is a real challenge.
 The opposing characteristics fight for superiority in our heads, creating a constant battle about what we should do.